Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

 DiaryEntry objects are added from the defined START_DATE to END_DATE.
-I arbitrarily chose 2000 and 2100 — brimming with excitement to still be journaling at 100 years old.
-Jokes aside, we can create a date from a tuple in Python and conveniently increment dates with the date and timedelta classes from the datetime module.
-An alternative and probably a better choice would have been to set the dates as environmental variables and writing code to parse them instead of defining constants in cli.py.
+I arbitrarily chose the years from 2000 to 2100 — brimming with excitement to still be journaling at 100 years old.
+Jokes aside, we can create a date from a tuple in Python and increment dates with the date and timedelta classes from the datetime module.
+An alternative would have been to set the dates as environmental variables and write code to parse them instead of defining them as Python constants.

 &nbsp;